-As a tenant this is not always as easy as you may think.
+As a tenant, getting out of a business lease is not always as easy as you may think.
 A lease is a legal contract, and your landlord can take you to court if you break it.
 But depending on the circumstances, your landlord may be prepared to negotiate a compromise.

 Surrender, Assignment or Underlease